dirkenstein/pygcms/README.rst

 Uses control via VISA using pyvisa and optionally pyvisa-py and linux-gpib

-Supports remote running using rpyc - useful for using a Raspberry Pi as a GPIB-Ethernet adapter
+Supports remote running using rpyc- useful for using a Raspberry Pi as a GPIB-Ethernet adapter

 Getting Started
 ***************